-Then came a blunt takedown of “certain magazines, journalists, labels and others in the music industry” including the hype machine that was the British music press, a reflection of his sometimes combative interviews around this time.
+He then let rip on “certain magazines, journalists, labels and others in the music industry” including the hype machine that was the British music press, a reflection of his often combative interviews around this time.
 He challenged lazy music journalists to give honest opinions and stop the “non committal bullshit” born of the cosy mutual back-scratching that drove the publicity machine:

 “I used to be of fair temperament, but being part of the music industry has made me aggressive toward the lethargic nature of the business…to declare that talent is effort and work, or even that an artist is trying, seems to be too far hard a job.
 Within this album is the good the bad the crap and the indifferent.
 Let’s see which of you can distinguish the good from the bad.
 Or have you been telling stories so long you’ve forgotten how to communicate in an apt and straightforward manner?”